faezedrx/BrightHandControl/README.md

 - **Hand Detection**: Uses Mediapipe to detect hand landmarks and gestures.
 - **Brightness Adjustment**: Calls a PowerShell script to adjust the brightness based on the detected hand gesture.

-## 🤝 Contributing

-Contributions are welcome!
-Please create a pull request or open an issue to discuss any changes.

 ## Contact 📬